Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Introduction

-\item[i.]
-Propylene oxide\\ In \cite{McG16} they reported the astronomical detection of propylene oxide in the gas phase around protostellar clusters in the Sagittarius B2 star-forming region.
-Experimental rotational constants had already been determined in 1977 by \cite{CS77}.
+In \cite{McG16} they reported the astronomical detection of propylene oxide in the gas phase around protostellar clusters in the Sagittarius B2 star-forming region.
+Experimental rotational constants were already determined in 1977 by \cite{CS77}, and updated by \cite{Mesko}.
 Computationally, \cite{Ell20} calculated structural and spectroscopic properties of propylene oxide and variants using density functional theory (DFT) in the quest for finding more chiral molecules in the interstellar medium.
-The most detailed theoretical study of the vibrational spectrum is that by \cite{BBBP14}. \item[ii.]
-2-aminopropionitrile\\ \cite{Mol12} proposed 2-aminopropionitrile as a good candidate for interstellar detection based on the detection of aminoacetonitrile in Sagittarius B2 by \cite{Bel08}.
-Accordingly they provide experimental microwave and sub-millimetre spectra (8–-80\,GHz, 150–-660\,GHz) and high-level {\it ab initio} calculations for the most stable conformer and its five lowest excited vibrational states. \item [iii.]
-Tartaric acid \\ Tartaric acid is the iconic molecule with which \cite{Pasteur} established the existence of chirality and is likely to exist in the interstellar medium as it has already been found in the Murchison meteorite \citep{Coop21}. \item[iv.] alpha-aminoethanol \\ \cite{Duv10} proposed alpha-aminoethanol, an amino acid precursor, as a possible link between interstellar molecules and life on Earth. \item [v.]
-C2H5NO isomers\\ A recent paper by \cite{Simmie22} investigated isomers of acetamide, one of the most abundant of the molecules present around Sagittarius B2.
-Of the various isomers considered, several are chiral: 2-aziridinol (or 2-hydroxyaziridine) and 2-methyl-oxaziridine, 3-methyl-oxaziridine. \end{enumerate}

-In this paper we commence our investigation with propylene oxide and other oxirane variants.
-In the course of trawling databases and the literature for suitable chiral candidates, though there is much astrochemical data available, we found no easy way to filter out the data for chiral molecules.
-We have thus made a start on a specialized database for interstellar chiral molecules intended to contain computational/experimental lab data for such molecules found in the interstellar medium and potential targets.
-It is hoped that this will provide a ready reference in the quest for finding chirality in the interstellar medium.
+The most detailed theoretical study of the vibrational spectrum is that by \cite{BBBP14}.